Chapter 2. Social Cognition

 Figure 2.17 Misattributing Emotion.
 The results of an experiment by Schachter and Singer (1962) supported the two-factor theory of emotion.
 The participants who did not have a clear label for their arousal were more likely to take on the emotion of the confederate.

 So, our attribution of the sources of our arousal will often strongly influence the emotional states we experience in social situations.
 How else might our cognition influence our affect?
-Another example is demonstrated in which occur when people’s judgments about different options are affected by whether they are framed as resulting in gains or losses.
+Another example is demonstrated in framing effects, which occur when people’s judgments about different options are affected by whether they are framed as resulting in gains or losses.
 In general, people feel more positive about options that are framed positively, as opposed to negatively.
 For example, individuals seeking to eat healthily tend to feel more positive about a product described as 95% fat free than one described as 5% fat, even though the information in the two messages is the same.
 In the same way, people tend to prefer treatment options that stress survival rates as opposed to death rates.
 Framing effects have been demonstrated in regards to numerous social issues, including judgments relating to charitable donations (Chang & Lee, 2010) and green environmental practices (Tu, Kao, & Tu, 2013).
 In reference to our chapter case study, they have also been implicated in decisions about risk in financial contexts and in the explanation of market behaviors (Kirchler, Maciejovsky, & Weber, 2010).

 Social psychologists have also studied how we use our cognitive faculties to try to control our emotions in social situations, to prevent them from letting our behavior get out of control.
-The process of setting goals and using our cognitive and affective capacities to reach those goals is known as and a good part of self-regulation involves regulating our emotions.
+The process of setting goals and using our cognitive and affective capacities to reach those goals is known as self-regulation, and a good part of self-regulation involves regulating our emotions.
 To be the best people that we possibly can, we have to work hard at it.
 Succeeding at school, at work, and at our relationships with others takes a lot of effort.
 When we are successful at self-regulation, we are able to move toward or meet the goals that we set for ourselves.
 When we fail at self-regulation, we are not able to meet those goals.
 People who are better able to regulate their behaviors and emotions are more successful in their personal and social encounters (Eisenberg & Fabes, 1992), and thus self-regulation is a skill we should seek to master.

 A significant part of our skill in self-regulation comes from the deployment of cognitive strategies to try to harness positive emotions and to overcome more challenging ones.
 For example, to achieve our goals we often have to stay motivated and to be persistent in the face of setbacks.
 If, for example, an employee has already gone for a promotion at work and has been unsuccessful twice before, this could lead him or her to feel very negative about his or her competence and the possibility of trying for promotion again, should an opportunity arise.
-In these types of challenging situations, the strategy of can be a very effective way of coping.
+In these types of challenging situations, the strategy of cognitive reappraisal can be a very effective way of coping.
 Cognitive reappraisal involves altering an emotional state by reinterpreting the meaning of the triggering situation or stimulus.
 For example, if another promotion position does comes up, the employee could reappraise it as an opportunity to be successful and focus on how the lessons learned in previous attempts could strengthen his or her candidacy this time around.
 In this case, the employee would likely feel more positive towards the opportunity and choose to go after it.

 Using strategies like cognitive reappraisal to self-regulate negative emotional states and to exert greater self-control in challenging situations has some important positive outcomes.
 Consider, for instance, research by Walter Mischel and his colleagues (Mischel, Shoda, & Rodriguez, 1989).
 In their studies, they had four- and five-year-old children sit at a table in front of a yummy snack, such as a chocolate chip cookie or a marshmallow.
 The children were told that they could eat the snack right away if they wanted to.
 However, they were also told that if they could wait for just a couple of minutes, they’d be able to have two snacks—both the one in front of them and another just like it.
 However, if they ate the one that was in front of them before the time was up, they would not get a second.